ucl-codec/cloud_infrastructure/docs/installation.md

 cdk deploy --all  --context config=dev --profile passian
 ```

-There are helper scripts to depoloy dev and production:
+There are helper scripts to deploy dev and production:

 - Deploy dev:
     ```bash